nhejazi/txshift/paper/paper.md

-The `txshift` `R` package aims to provide researchers in (bio)statistics, epidemiology, health policy, econometrics, and related disciplines with access to state-of-the-art statistical methodology for evaluating the causal effects of interventions on _continuous-valued_ exposures. `txshift` estimates the causal effects of modified treatment policies (or "feasible interventions"), which take into account the natural value of an exposure in assigning an intervention level.
-To accommodate use in experimental designs using two-phase sampling (e.g., case-control sampling), the package provides modern corrections for estimating causal effects subject to the limitations induced by these designs, allowing for the methodology to be readily applied in a diversity of real-world experimental and observational studies.
+The `txshift` `R` package aims to provide researchers in (bio)statistics, epidemiology, health policy, econometrics, and related disciplines with access to state-of-the-art statistical methodology for evaluating the causal effects of stochastic shift interventions on _continuous-valued_ exposures. `txshift` estimates the causal effects of modified treatment policies (or "feasible interventions"), which take into account the natural value of an exposure in assigning an intervention level.
+To accommodate use in study designs incorporating two-phase sampling (e.g., case-control), the package provides two types of modern corrections, both rooted in semiparametric theory, for constructing unbiased and efficient estimates, despite the significant limitations induced by such designs.
+Thus, `txshift` makes possible the estimation of the causal effects of stochastic interventions in experimental and observational study settings subject to common real-world design limitations that commonly arise in modern scientific practice.

 # Background

-Causal inference has traditionally focused on the effects of static interventions, under which the magnitude of the treatment is set to a fixed, prespecified value for each unit.
+Causal inference has traditionally focused on the effects of static interventions, under which the magnitude of the exposure is set to a fixed, prespecified value for each unit.
 The evaluation of such interventions faces a host of issues, among them non-identification, violations of the assumption of positivity, and inefficiency.
 Stochastic interventions provide a promising